BoldContacts/boldcontacts-mobile-app-for-apple/README.md

 The buttons are purposefully far apart, to help people see them better, and to help people be able to tap each button separately.

+In addition, the app saves brief anonymous usage data in your "Documents" directory in a file named "BoldContacts.txt".
+The data is for diagnostics and disability assistance.

 ## Setup